dvdvideo1234/TrackAssemblyTool/readme.md

    small amount of models have to stay in the cache for a given amount of time, rather than the whole database forever ( till the server is up that is .. ), so please use SQL mode when possible if you want to save some amount of RAM.

+Q: Can I do something about my server's performance and how can I configure the memory manager properly?
+A: You can chose a memory management algorithm by setting trackassembly_modemm to ether "QTM" or "OBJ" First of all the memory manager is available only in SQL mode, because in LUA mode, all the records are already in the memory and thus, there is no need to manage ( delete ) anything automatically.
+   It's pretty much for you to decide, because every setting has its pros and cons.
+   "QTM" - The memory management is called every time a new piece is requested from the database and
+           not found.
+Therefore a query should be processed to retrieve it, so as it does at the end it runs a "for k, v pairs(Cache)" cycle, inspecting which record is old enough ( not used for given amount of time ) to be deleted, as it does.
+     Pros: Lighter algorithm
+           No need for additional memory allocation for timers
+     Cons: Uses particular points in time the record is used/loaded and judges by these how old is it.
+           Every piece of track is not deleted from the cache at the exact same moment when its time ( life in the cache ) runs out
+     Used: When there is no need of many timer objects to store in the memory    or they cannot be created due to some reasons not related to the TA tool or the server will run out of memory when creating too much objects ( timers ).
+   "OBJ" - It attaches a timer object ( That's why the OBJ xD ) to every record
+           created in the cache with one repetition for given amount of time in seconds.
+           After the time is passed, the record is destroyed, so as the timer.
+     Pros: Old ( Not popularly used ) records are deleted at the exact given time when processed.
+           Timer is deleted with the record.
+           It uses a running process, rather than points in time to control the memory management.
+     Cons: Needs additional memory for the timers.
+     Used: When server has enough memory for the timers or the record has to be deleted at exact moment.

+Q: Dude, is there any other way to connect ( weld ) all the pieces relative to one big base prop and use it as an anchor to constrain these thing to?
+A: Well yeah, select/clear the anchor prop using IN_SPEED ( def.
+Shift ) + IN_RELOAD ( def.
+R )
+   When pointing to an entity, trace will be selected for an anchor or point to the world to clear it.

 Q: Does this thing have any wire extensions and how can I control then when my clients are abusing them ?